 This document outlines the minimum requirements for the M.A. in History at UNM.
-Students should understand that graduate study in history is not satisfied by course work alone, but by independent study and preparation for the Master's examination (and research and writing of the thesis under Plan I).
+Students should understand that graduate study in history is not satisfied by course work alone, but by independent study and preparation for the Master's examination (and research and writing of the thesis under Plan I or capstone project under Plan II 4c).
 It is the students' responsibility to seek guidance from appropriate faculty members in the preparation of their program.